AlexiaNomena/SC2_VASIL/hands-on_vasil.md

-# Hands-on session Day 4: Cross-immunization
+# Hands-on session Day 4: Cross-immunization & Relative Fitness

 ## Introduction
 In this hands-on session, we will compute the cross-immunization between several variants, the expected number of susceptibles to a given variant, and the relative fitness of a given variant.
 We will use Jupyter Notebook.